sameer47011/React-native-basic-app/README.md

 # React-native-basic-app
-This is React native basic Project
+This is React Native Basic Project